partap/jibri/doc/http_api.md

 	},
-	"sinkType": String, // "stream" for streaming, "file" for recording "youTubeStreamKey": String // If using "stream" above, this is the YouTube stream key to use "rtmpUrl": String // If using "stream" above, this is the full RTMP URL to broadcast to.
-Overrides youtubeStreamKey if both are present.
+	"sinkType": String, // "stream" for streaming, "file" for recording "youTubeStreamKey": String // If using "stream" above, this is the YouTube stream key to use "rtmpUrl": String // If using "stream" above, this is the RTMP URL to broadcast to. youtubeStreamKey is appended if both are present.
+If not present, it defaults to YouTube's URL (rtmp://a.rtmp.youtube.com/live2)
-}
+  "username": String // Supplies username for RTMP server, if required by provider "password": String // Supplies password for RTMP server, if required by provider }
 ```
 ##### Success Response